This is not the stretching or exercise attempt at solving pain you’ve already tried.

 The deeper connection

-Hip pain that migrates, appearing on one side and then the other, or alternating with low back symptoms, is often the system routing excess load through whichever joint is currently the weakest link.
+Hip pain that migrates from side to side, or alternates with low back symptoms, is the system routing excess load through whichever joint is currently the weakest link.

 Knee Pain